Syntax

 Field values can be set positionally, by name or with a filler.
 Type of a filler must either match the type of the entity being created, or be a tuple with named fields.
 Works for object creation, initialization of a structure, type inheritance and function invocation.

-let vector_ref = Vector3@ref 1 3 8
+let vector = Vector3@ref 1 3 8

 Structure is initialized on the heap if @ref suffix is added to the type name.
-Binding vector_ref is of type mut ref Vector3, which can also be written as MutRef<Vector3>.
+Binding vector is of type mut ref Vector3, which can also be written as MutRef<Vector3>.
 References of this kind in essence are pointers without arithmetics.

 text